tanyacshetty/Suicide-Rates-Data-Visualisation/README.md

 # **Technologies Used**

-  * R: Programming language used to manipulate data and create visualizations.
+  * R: Programming language used to manipulate data and create visualisations.
   * flexdashboard: A package that creates interactive dashboards.
   * highcharter: A library for interactive charts based on Highcharts.
   * plotly: Another library for creating interactive visualizations.